2ndQuadrant/pglogical/README.md

 function to queue schema changes so they're replayed at a consistent point on the replica.

-If mutual multi-master replication is in use then using `pglogical.replicate_ddl_command` is not enough, as the subscriber may be generating new xacts with the old structure after the schema change is committed on the publisher.
-Users must ensure writes are stopped on all nodes and all slots are caught up before making schema changes when multi-master is configured.
+Once multi-master replication support is added then then using `pglogical.replicate_ddl_command` will not be enough, as the subscriber may be generating new xacts with the old structure after the schema change is committed on the publisher.
+Users will have to ensure writes are stopped on all nodes and all slots are caught up before making schema changes.

 ### TRUNCATE